What is ITDR?

 Valence offers advanced ITDR capabilities tailored to address identity threats within SaaS applications.
 Our platform provides tools for:

 • Behavioral Monitoring: Using advanced activity monitoring and analytics, Valence detects and alerts on unusual behaviors, such as unexpected login locations or attempts to access restricted data.
-Valence identifies suspicious activities in both user behavior and OAuth-based activities to detect identity-based threats, such as unauthorized account access or privilege misuse
+Valence identifies suspicious activities across human and non-human activities to detect identity-based threats, such as unauthorized account access or privilege misuse

 • Automated Policy Enforcement: Valence helps organizations implement automated policies to quickly revoke access, block high-risk activities, and manage inactive accounts that could otherwise become attack vectors

-Fits Into Incident Response Security Stack: Valence integrates with XDR, SIEM and SOAR for enhanced threat investigations and accelerated response
+Valence also fits seamlessly into incident response security stacks, by integrating with XDR, SIEM, and SOAR solutions for enhanced threat investigations and accelerated response

 With the rise of SaaS adoption, SaaS identity management and security have become essential in protecting against sophisticated threats.
 Without an ITDR solution, organizations risk leaving identity-based vulnerabilities unchecked.
 By implementing ITDR, security teams can effectively detect and respond to identity threats, reducing the likelihood of data breaches and improving the overall security posture of their SaaS environments.